-- Internet Rechartering is available 60 days before charter expiration (a December 31st charter is available to work on November 1st).
-It remains available until 60 days after charter expiration.
+- Internet Rechartering is available two months before charter expiration (November 1st).
+It remains available until two months after charter expiration (through the last day of February).
 After you complete Internet Rechartering by "submitting to council" in Stage 5, you will only be able to access the system to print another copy of your recharter roster.

 - Keep track of your access code.
 It is provided to you on a brightly colored label affixed to the upper right hand corner of the paper roster provided in the recharter packet.
 If you misplace it, contact your district commissioner.